-State laws are meant to regulate a safe society, and at the time our laws go into effect, in theory, they make sense.
+State laws are meant to regulate a safe society, and at the time our laws go into effect, they usually make sense.
 However, times change, society evolves, and some irrelevant laws are still technically in effect, even as they sit in the dusty vault of history.

 All states have some weird laws from the past, and Alabama is no exception.
-Let’s take a look at some of these relics just for fun, and to remind ourselves how far we’ve come.
-Some of these laws are so strange, even personal injury lawyers in Alabama can’t make sense of them.
+Some of these laws are so strange that even personal injury lawyers in Alabama can’t make sense of them.

 Alabama Has Some Strangely Specific Laws

-In Alabama, dominoes must not be played on Sundays, at least according to the law.
+According to Alabama law, dominoes must not be played on Sundays.
 It’s also illegal to sell peanuts in Lee County after sundown on Wednesdays.
 However, if you’re playing dominos on Saturday or selling peanuts in Lee County in the middle of the night on Tuesday, you probably don’t have to keep an eye out for the police.

 For a free legal consultation, call 800-537-8185